 Cardiovascular Surgeon & Phlebologist located in Wailuku, HI & Lihue, HI

 Sure, spider veins and varicose veins make you feel uncomfortable about your skin’s appearance, but they may indicate a more serious problem.
 At the Vein Clinics of Hawaii, Randall Juleff, MD, FACS, evaluates your condition to determine if you may have venous insufficiency, a vein condition that leads to pressure and expansion of your veins and causes blood to pool in your lower limbs.
-Vein Clinics of Hawaii has four locations, in Lihue, Kamuela, Honolulu, or Wailuku.
+Vein Clinics of Hawaii has seven locations, in Honolulu, Lihue, Wailuku, Hilo, Kapolei, Kamuela, and Hawaii.
 To learn more about venous insufficiency, contact the closest office by phone or use the online booking system to schedule your consultation.

 Venous Insufficiency Q & A

 Multiple factors contribute to venous insufficiency.
 In some cases, vein disorders have a hereditary link.
 Those who have immediate family members with varicose veins or blood-clotting conditions are more likely to develop venous insufficiency.

 When you injure your leg, the trauma may lead to inflammation that can cause venous insufficiency, although it may not develop right away.